mdarman4/HomeAutomationWithAI_telegramchatbot/README.md

 # Home Automation Telegram AI Bot

 This project is a home automation bot that integrates with Telegram.
 It uses a language model to interpret user commands and control smart home devices.
 The bot can respond to various commands and control devices based on predefined user preferences.
+You can run this project on Raspberry Pi.

 ## Features